justsimransingh/JAVA-Programs/README.md

 19.Check whether a number is palindrome or not

 20.Program to check how much time a code take to get execute

+21.Find maximum value from an array

+22.Find second maximum value from an array